Burr House History

 In 1973 the newly formed Richmond Hill Historical Society urged the Town to acquire the house at 528 Carrville Road.
 For several years, they operated the house as a working craft house for the demonstration and teaching of hand crafts and pioneer household activities.
 The building also served as a local museum and later, a craft and gift shop.
 During this time, Burr House became the home of Richmond Hill Burr House Spinners and Weavers Guild (a group that evolved from students of Burr House Craft classes) and the Hill Potters’ Guild.

 In 1982, these two guilds formed a partnership with the Historical Society and jointly took over the operation of the Burr House, converting it to the Burr House Artisans – Gallery, Shop & Tearoom.
-The historical society has since stepped away from the operation of this property, which is continued by the two guilds.
-The Gallery now presents fine local arts and crafts by local artists and runs on volunteer labour from the two groups.
+Over time, the Historical Society stepped away from the operation of the property.
+The gallery, shop and tearoom, which operated for many years, has ceased.
+The two guilds currently jointly use the building to showcase fibre art and pottery as well as to run the guilds’ sales and activities.